SBTi Targets: How to Set and Achieve Climate Goals

 How to set science-based targets

-Now that you have an idea of the SBTi matrix, the process should be quite straightforward!
+Now that you have an idea of the SBTi matrix, the process of setting SBTi targets should be quite straightforward!

 1. Commit